digineo/texd-ruby/README.md

 ## Configuration

-Befor you can use texd, you need to tell it where your instance is located.
+Before you can use texd, you need to tell it where your instance is located.

 By default, this gem reads the `TEXD_ENDPOINT` environment variable and falls back to `http://localhost:2201/render`, should it be empty.